-12-32 oz Select Max, Tapout, or Intensity One 0.97L (0.09-0.25 lb ai)

-4-10.7 oz Section Three, Trizenta 3EC or Shadow 3EC 3L (0.09-0.25 lb ai)
+12-32 oz Select Max, Tapout, or Intensity One 0.97L (0.09-0.25 lb ai) 4-10.7 oz Section Three.
+Trizenta 3EC or Shadow 3EC 3L (0.09-0.25 lb ai)

-Established pure stands of alfalfa, sanfoin, and birdsfoot trefoil.
-Grasses in a mixture will be damaged.
+Established pure stands of alfalfa, birdsfoot trefoil, and sanfoin.
+Grasses in a mixture will be killed or damaged.
 Clethodim controls several annual grassy weeds.
-Use in established stands is primarily for special problems such as sandbur or downy brome.
-It is effective for downy brome (2-6 in).
-Labeling also includes foxtail barley.
+Provides effective control for downy brome (cheatgrass), foxtail barley, and sandbur.

 Lower rates are for small annual grasses.
 Minimum carrier is 5 gpa ground, 3 gpa air.
-Add a surfactant and AMS at 2.5- 4 lb/A. Individual labels vary on surfactant recommendations with most suggesting COC at 1% v/v or 1 qt/A.
+Add a surfactant and AMS at 2.5-4 lb/A. Individual labels vary on surfactant recommendations with most suggesting COC at 1% v/v or 1 qt/A.

-POSTEMERGENCE Apply to actively growing weeds.
+POSTEMERGENCE.
+Apply to actively growing weeds.
 Crop may be grown for seed, hay, silage, or direct grazing.
 Do not apply within 15 days of harvest or grazing.